luisfernandodass/lifetime/README.md

 # LifeTime

-## Objective
+## Description

-LifeTime is a website for you to count how many days you have lived.
+LifeTime is a WebApp for you to count how many days you have lived.

 ## Host